GENERAL POLICY FOR SUSTAINABLE DEVELOPMENT

 Our Biodiversity Management Protocol commits us to protecting and fostering biodiversity through our mitigation hierarchy of avoid, reduce, restore and offset the potential impacts that may be produced during the lifecycle of our operations.

-Each operation located in or near protected areas or areas of high biodiversity value must have a reliable and verifiable body of information for proper biodiversity management, including:
+Each operation located in or near protected areas or areas of high biodiversity value must have a reliable and verifiable body of information for proper biodiversity management.
+Detailed information is disclosed in our document Sustainability Actions 2024: Biodiversity, which is summarized in the following elements:

 Biodiversity management plans